 The last two summers I spent a day at King Spa Fitness in Palisades Park, NJ.
 It’s a huge Korean spa, and one for which non-Koreans like me need a culture lesson before going.
 I was thinking of going back this summer, when a friend told me that Island Spa in Edison just opened up this summer, in July.
 In the name of research, I went there instead.

-The Island Korea Spa on Route 27 (Lincoln Highway) in Edison, NJ
+Island Spa and Sauna is on Route 27

 When you enter and check in, you’re given a locker key and bracelet with a bar code so you can charge any services and food.
 They also have small lockers in the lobby area for your shoes (using your key).
 The spa is a no-shoe zone, though you’ll see staff members sometimes walking around with slippers or flip flops.